EmilyRagan/EmilyRagan/README.md

 I am a full stack software engineer with web and mobile experience.

-- 💼 I am currently working on a Vue/Node.js application in TypeScript at 🌎[Esri](https://github.com/Esri)
+- 💼 I am currently working on a Vue/Node.js application with PostgreSQL in TypeScript at 🌎[Esri](https://github.com/Esri)
-- 👩‍💻 I worked on React Native, React, and Node.js applications in TypeScript for 4.5 years at [Skyward App Company](https://github.com/SkywardApps)
+- 👩‍💻 I worked on React Native, React, and Node.js applications in TypeScript and C# with MSSQL for 4.5 years at [Skyward App Company](https://github.com/SkywardApps)
-- 👩‍💻 I worked on Angular with TypeScript, Python, and Java applications for 2 years at NASA Goddard Space Flight Center
+- 👩‍💻 I worked on Angular with TypeScript, Python, and Java applications for 2 years at 🚀[NASA](https://github.com/nasa) Goddard Space Flight Center
 - 🗺️ Ask me about mapping and geometry libraries, especially Mapbox, Leaflet, and Turf.js
 - 🌱 I'm always looking for ways that I can have a positive impact on my projects and the world at large